markjulmar/desktop-to-xamarin/README.md

 All attempts were made to ensure that images and resources used in these demos are public domain and open source.
 Before you reuse any images, please verify your right to do so.

+## Demos

+### CLScraper
+This is a Windows Forms CraigsList scraper app, the original source came from here: https://github.com/lgarcia2/CraigslistScraper

+### VacationSpots
+This is a WPF application using MVVM to display some awesome vacation spots.
+The orignal source came from a set of data binding and MVVM example demos.